Pedestrian Car Accidents: Could the Pedestrian Be at Fault?

 How to Determine Fault In a Pedestrian Accident Case

 But in general, pedestrians are deemed to have a better chance of avoiding car accidents, compared with vehicle drivers.
 It's not hard to see why.
-Car accidents involving pedestrians do not often occur outside the roadway; and pedestrians are the ones who typically determine when, and whether, they leave a sidewalk or highway shoulder to enter a roadway.
+Car accidents involving pedestrians don't often occur outside the roadway; and pedestrians are the ones who typically determine when, and whether, they leave a sidewalk or highway shoulder to enter a roadway.

 So, how to sort it all out from a legal standpoint?
 As with most other personal injury claims, the law of negligence determines fault in accidents between vehicles and pedestrians.

-Pedestrians' and Drivers' "Duty of Care"
+Pedestrians' and Drivers' "Duty of Care" and Negligence

 A key concept of personal injury law says that every person is expected to exercise a reasonable level of care under a given set of circumstances.
 For example, drivers and pedestrians are expected to obey traffic laws and the "rules of the road" when using the streets, highways, crosswalks.
 If Person A fails to act with reasonable care and ends up causing harm to Person B, the law considers Person A negligent, regardless of who was driving and who was walking.

-So, if a pedestrian fails to exercise reasonable care in some way, and that failure causes a car accident, the pedestrian will be considered at fault.
-For example, if a pedestrian is hit while jaywalking from between parked cars and into the path of an oncoming vehicle, and the driver of the vehicle cannot avoid hitting the pedestrian, the pedestrian will probably be considered at fault for the accident.
-Likewise, if the driver of the vehicle had sufficient time to take evasive measures, but those measures resulted in the driver crashing into the parked cars instead of hitting the pedestrian, the pedestrian will be liable for any damage to the vehicles and for any injuries to the driver.
+Likewise, if the driver of the vehicle had sufficient time to take evasive measures, but those measures resulted in the driver crashing into the parked cars instead of hitting the pedestrian, the pedestrian may also be liable for any damage to the vehicles and for any injuries to the driver.

 Learn more about car accidents caused by negligence.